-- (1) Additional height available under Clause 6.21(7) of the Sydney LEP 2012 must be located on the building which is to be subject to the competitive design process. - (2) Awarding additional height is at the discretion of the consent authority and is dependent on achieving design excellence with the additional height included in the design.
+- (1) Additional height available under Clause 6.21D of the Sydney LEP 2012 must be located on the building which is subject to the competitive design process. - (2) Awarding additional height is at the discretion of the consent authority and is dependent on the building achieving design excellence with the additional height included in the design. - (3) Despite 3.3.4(1) and (2) a building demonstrating design excellence in a Tower Cluster Area may have a building height that exceeds the maximum height shown for the land on the Sydney LEP 2012 Height of Buildings Map, but must not exceed any sun access controls, public view protections or aircraft operations related controls, as per Clause 6.21E(5).